 EQUIPPED TO TACKLE THE TASKS OF TOMORROW

-The Master’s programme in Applied Computer Science equips more in-depth theoretical knowledge in the various fields of Computer Science and extends their expertise in selected fields of major fields of studies.
+The Master’s program in Applied Computer Science equips more in-depth theoretical knowledge in the various fields of Computer Science and extends their expertise in selected fields of major fields of studies.
 This qualifies to undertake development work and also to take on management functions in industrial companies.
 The Master’s degree also qualifies to a doctorate and ultimately to work in research.

 THE CHOICE IS YOURS